Buying a Phone Through Your Business in the UK: Save 20%+ on Tax in 2025/26

 HMRC’s simplified expenses scheme allows sole traders to use flat rates for certain costs, though mobile phones aren’t specifically covered by flat-rate allowances.
 You’ll generally need to use the actual-cost method with a business-use percentage.

-Separate Business Phone
+Separate Business Phone (The Best Option)

 The simplest approach for sole traders is to have a completely separate phone and contract for business use.
-If the phone is used exclusively for business, you can claim 100% of the costs — no apportionment needed.
-This also makes your accounting much simpler and reduces the risk of HMRC queries.
+If you’re buying a phone through your business exclusively for work purposes, you can claim 100% of the costs — no apportionment needed.

 What You Can Claim